Ludo.ai

 This mode provides precise control by allowing you to edit a specific, masked area of an image.

-3. Click the Draw Mask button to open the masking tool.
-Paint over the area you wish to change and click Accept Mask.
+3. Click the Draw Mask button and paint over the area you wish to change.

-4. Provide a prompt (if required) and click Generate.
+5. Provide a prompt describing the new content for the masked area and click Generate.

 • Image Types